Import preview sheets

-Studio provides a .csv template, unique to each profile, which you fill out with the preview parameters you want.
-After you fill out the template and import it, Studio automatically generates a tearsheet containing all of the previews.
-The .csv file can also be used in conjunction with forced preview to speed up the preview process even more.
+Studio provides a CSV template, unique to each profile, which you fill out with the preview parameters you want.
+After you fill out the template and import it, Studio automatically generates a preview sheet containing all of the previews.
+The CSV file can be used to preview using either forced and filtered values, per creative.

-- Click on the + Import Tearsheet button.
-The Import Preview Sheet popup window opens.
+- Click Import .
+The Import preview sheet window opens.

-- A csv template designed specially for your dynamic profile will be downloaded to your local machine.
+- Click Download the CSV template.
+A CSV template designed specially for your dynamic profile is downloaded.

 - Dates/times must be formatted as follows: